spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook.md

 Various services that don't fit any other categories.

-- [Setting up the Sliding Sync proxy](configuring-playbook-sliding-sync-proxy.md) for clients which require Sliding Sync support (like Element X)

 - [Setting up Synapse Auto Invite Accept](configuring-playbook-synapse-auto-accept-invite.md)

 - [Setting up synapse-auto-compressor](configuring-playbook-synapse-auto-compressor.md) for compressing the database on Synapse homeservers